Limited Liability Company (LLC)

 An LLC generally does not have specific annual meeting requirements or other “formalities”.
 LLCs are easier to run than corporations but nevertheless it is important to follow basic guidelines to keep the LLC separate from the owners.

-After forming the LLC, you should have an organizational meeting of the owners and adopt an operating agreement, which documents how the LLC will be run.
+After forming the LLC, you should have an organizational meeting of the owners and adopt an operating agreement template, which documents how the LLC will be run.
 You should keep company records, including meeting minutes and resolutions.
 An annual meeting is recommended to demonstrate that you are operating the LLC as a separate entity, not as an extension of yourself.

 Some states require the LLC to file an annual report along with a filing fee or franchise tax.
 This is required for continued authority to conduct business in that state.
 Keeping up with state law requirements is important to preserve the good standing of the LLC, liability protections, and to avoid government penalties (up to and including administrative dissolution of the LLC).
 Our compliance coaching will help you learn how to do this.